AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Discussion

 \subsection{Disclosure and Ethical Concerns}

-In the development and evaluation of AdaptOver, we were in close collaboration with an operator and their equipment provider, sharing our attack procedures and results, as well as acquiring approval to run the experiments on the real network.
-As discussed in Section~\ref{sec:limiting_customerimpact}, we can exclude any customer impact due to our experiments.
+In the development and evaluation of AdaptOver, we were in close collaboration with an operator and their equipment provider, shared our attack procedures and results, and acquired approval to run the experiments on the real network.
+As shown in Section~\ref{sec:limiting_customerimpact}, we can exclude any customer impact due to our experiments.